nordeim/Account-Bookkeeping/docs/prompt_to_fix.md

 ---
 yes, please create another bash script to create empty placeholder files using `touch` (e.g. `app/models/business/inventory_movement.py`) command for each file mentioned.
 Assume that the project directory structure has been created using your earlier script.

+---
+Below is the list of files that you just re-generated.
+Please use the same rigorous and meticulous approach to carefully review them again one by one to double-check and validate that they are indeed the complete and updated replacement version of the latest set of files.
+Also give me a list of files from `project_file_structure.txt` that I should delete so as not to cause unwanted interference (say load wrongly during application runtime).

+# list of files you just generated - please validate them using line by line "diff" to ensure you just generated the complete updated replacement without accidentally loosing original features or functionalities.